sspiel4/git-practice/README.md

 README

-Adding more to readme. what?
+Adding more to read... what?
+no we changing things